ethereum-optimism/optimism/specs/glossary.md

 [deposited]: glossary.md#deposited-transaction

-A *deposited transaction* is a L2 transaction that was derived from L1 and is included in a [deposit block][deposit-block].
+A *deposited transaction* is a L2 transaction that was derived from L1 and included in a L2 block.

 There are two kinds of deposited transactions: